Kodikuu/libmatoya/README.md

         - [`/src/unix/linux/generic`](/src/unix/linux/generic)
         - [`/src/unix/linux/android`](/src/unix/linux/android)

-On Linux, `libmatoya` assumes an X11 environment and immediately looks for `libX11` and `libGL`.
-In order to use certain function related to cryptography and HTTP requests, `libssl` must be present on the system.
-Audio playback relies on `libasound` and gamepad support relies on `libudev`.

 The WASM implementation is considered a "Unix" platform because of its build tools, the [WASI SDK](https://github.com/WebAssembly/wasi-sdk).
 Unlike most systems targeting the browser, `libmatoya` does not use Emscripten and instead implements support directly in [`matoya.js`](/src/unix/web/matoya.js).

 ## Platform Support